Tarot: Witch of the Black Rose

-Tarot: Witch of the Black Rose is an American comic book, written and drawn by Jim Balent with coloring and lettering by Holly Golightly and published by Broadsword Comics since 1999.
+Tarot: Witch of the Black Rose is an American comic book, written and drawn by Jim Balent with coloring and lettering by Holly Golightly and published by BroadSword Comics since 2000.

 It is the story of Tarot, a warrior witch, and her family, friends and lovers.
-The comic generally features stories of fantasy action and adventure interspersed with frequent scenes of nudity.
+The comic generally features fantasy, horror, action, and adventure interspersed with frequent scenes of nudity.

 As well as the comic narrative, each issue is backed up with interviews with actual witches and Wiccan practitioners, and guides for casting fan-submitted spells.

 Tarot Universe

 Witchcraft

 Witchcraft, Wicca, or simply Craft is the way by which witches manipulate mystical forces.
 The Craft is Wicca-based, with the Threefold Law an important lesson shown in the series.
 Witches use diverse ways to attain supernatural powers, being Tarot reading, scrying, ceremonial magic, or potion making.

 The deities

 Because most of the main characters are Wiccans, the Wiccan gods are important to the story.
 They seem antagonistic to religious intolerance, and appear only infrequently and always in surreal and mystical forms.
 The Wiccan God and Goddess are embodiments of the dualism of the universe, two opposing and balanced forces.